-The chilled water expansion includes design and construction of a new 15,000 ton central chilling station 7 (Chilling Station 7, or CS7), a field‐erected cooling tower at grade, and a 5236,000 tons per hour thermal energy storage tank (TES tank 2), which can offset 5 MW of peak electrical use.
+The chilled water expansion includes design and construction of a new 15,000 ton central chilling station 7 (Chilling Station 7, or CS7), a field‐erected cooling tower at grade, and a 5.5 million gallon thermal energy storage tank (TES tank 2), which can offset 5 MW of peak electrical use.

 Within CS7, a new hot water generation facility uses gas‐fired hot water boilers.
 Burns & McDonnell evaluated the alternative feasibility of installing a heat pump chiller in CS7 to generate hot water and chilled water simultaneously.
 The evaluation included all design and life cycle cost considerations, including potential increases in distribution piping size and the impact on operability, reliability, resiliency and redundancy.

 A new hot water generation facility (Hot Water Plant 1, or HWP 1) will provide steam to hot water generators for backup capacity and geographic diversity to the new heating loop.

 Facility design was carefully coordinated and had to interface exactly with Office of Facilities Planning & Construction (OFPC)-managed projects for piping and other utility distribution infrastructure.
 The plant, once constructed, will be integrated into UT’s existing 48,000 ton chilled water system, which includes four central plants and a 4 MG thermal energy storage tank.